 This Bluetooth-enabled set can stream songs wirelessly or through an auxiliary cable if you prefer.
 We also like that it has fun LED light effects and comes in a few different colors for a fun party atmosphere no matter where you are.

 Price at time of publish: $28

 Best Splurge: Masingo Ostinato M7 Bluetooth Karaoke Machine

 Not ideal for younger kids

-If you're open to splurging on your favorite amateur vocalist, you should definitely consider the Masingo Ostinato M7.
+If you're open to splurging on your favorite amateur vocalist, consider the Masingo Ostinato M7.
 This karaoke machine boasts dual microphones and a rechargeable battery that lasts up to five hours.
-You can stream audio through Bluetooth or plug it into the TV using the included RCA cable for those who want to see the lyrics.
+You can stream audio through Bluetooth or plug it into the TV using the included RCA cable for viewing song lyrics.